The latest industry news, articles and events

 Electronic discovery (also known as eDiscovery) is the wider known process.
 However, for the purposes of this article, eDisclosure will be the focus as this is the specific terminology used in the Civil Procedure Rules of England and Wales.
 Some of the terms and processes within can still be applied to eDiscovery.

 eDisclosure: the process of disclosing digital information, also known as electronically stored information (ESI).
 Given its nature, this ESI may be held in numerous formats across multiple locations and jurisdictions (including the cloud).
-The digital forensics and eDisclosure industry has developed around the preservation of digital information (such as emails and documents) and presenting them for review in a format that is readable by lawyers and their clients.
+The digital forensics and eDisclosure industry have developed around the preservation of digital information (such as emails and documents) and presenting them for review in a format that is readable by lawyers and their clients.